Program Coordinator- Underway Adventures Program

 Erik received a Bachelor of Arts degree in Education from the University of Illinois in 1993 and Master of Science in Recreation Administration in 2013.
 For over ten years, he has taught or worked with youth in a variety of settings, including public schools, wilderness programs, boot camps, special education classes and alternative schools.
 Since 2001, Erik has served Touch of Nature by providing adventure and experiential education programs for Underway Adventures.
 Erik is an avid outdoorsman, Wilderness First Responder and Search and Rescue-Tech II.
 He enjoys hiking, climbing, travel, basketball, reading and family time.

 Hello fellow outdoor enthusiasts.
 My name is Greg, but you can call me Nemo.
 Nemo is a family nickname that I was born with.
 It just so happens that a nemophilist is, "one who loves the forest, and its beauty and solitude."
 From an early age I was drawn to the outdoors through Scouting, where I achieved Scouting's highest award of rank - Eagle.
 I then went on to study Zoology and Environmental Science at SIU Carbondale.
 After graduating college, I became a certified Wilderness First Responder, as well as, a certified American Canoe Association Instructor.
 Amongst all the things one can do outside, I find myself most often camping, hiking, rock climbing and/or paddling.
 While I do appreciate these activities by myself, I get the most satisfaction and find it most rewarding when I get to share these experiences with others.
 Connecting with people in the outdoors is what I truly enjoy the most.
-Building relationships with individuals about nature, while immersed in in it is where my passion and life's objectives are rooted.
+Building relationships with individuals about nature, while immersed in nature is where my passion and life's objectives are rooted.
 My motto is, "Stay true to self.
 Stay close to nature.
 Be your REAL, WILD self."

 Graduate Assistant- Underway Adventures Program